lawrencefsoto/NBA-clustering/README.md

 I used this metrics instead of ex:Per game stats because it would not skew towards players that have a longer career.

+If you are looking through the notebook.

+Start with Scraping Folder- this is where I utilized Beautiful Soup

+Then Positional Clustering from PG-C - This is where I modeled and looked at different position clustering

+Finally Predictions Folder - This is where I looked at teams that make playoffs and see which cluster is more prominent with playoff teams.

 From my findings for each position and the difference within each cluster.